armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 application: <appName>
 # Map of Deployment target
 targets:
-  # Name of the deployment.
+ # A name for this deployment.
-  <name>:
+  <deploymentName>:
     # The account name that a deployment target cluster got assigned when you installed the Remote Network Agent (RNA) on it.
     account: <accountName>
     # Optionally, override the namespaces that are in the manifests
     namespace:
-    # This is the key that references a strategy you define under the strategies section of the file.
+    # This is the key that references a strategy you define under in the `strategies.<strategyName>` section of the file.
     strategy: <strategyName>
 # The list of manifests sources
 manifests:
   # A directory containing multiple manifests.
 Instructs Borealis to read all yaml|yml files in the directory and deploy all manifests to the target defined in    `targets`.
   - path: /path/to/manifest/directory
-  # This specifies a specific manifest file
+  # A specific manifest file
   - path: /path/to/specific/manifest.yaml
 # The map of strategies that you can use to deploy your app.
 strategies:
-  # The name for a strategy, which you use for the `strategy` key to select one to use.
+  # The name for a strategy.
+You select one to use with the `targets.strategy` key.
   <strategyName>:
     # The deployment strategy type.
 As part of the early access program, Borealis supports `canary`.
     canary: